y3rsh/web/content/pages/resume.md

 ### 💜 Productivity Leader 💜

-> Over 7 years experience working from home fulltime.</br>
+> Over 8 years experience working from home fulltime.</br>
-> 10 years experience working with internationally distributed teams.
+> 11 years experience working with internationally distributed teams.

-- 10 years in software development
+- 11 years in software development
 - 7 years as a hands on SDET/Test Automation Lead
 - 2.5 years as Test/Automation Architect
-- 6 years as a Manager of SDETs, developers, and QA folks
+- 7 years as a Manager of SDETs, developers, and QA folks
     - performance management and interviewing
     - team building/scoping/planning/talent assignment
 - 3.5 years as operational manager prior to software (Target Distribution)

 ## What I do

+- Make products better
+- Build and improve tools/patterns/code for local development, deployment, testing, checking, monitoring, productivity, and documentation
+- Contribute/Consult as a developer whose strength is testing/infrastructure/process/tools
 - Analyze/surface/solve risks to; business, quality, reliability, sustainability, performance, usability, and developer happiness
-- Contribute/Consult as a developer whose strength is testing/infrastructure/process/tools
 - Drive improvement to processes for the team and company
-- Build and improve tools/patterns/code for local development, deployment, testing, checking, monitoring, productivity, and documentation

 #### I improve my team’s

+- product
+- development efficiency and productivity
 - understanding of risk
 - stability, resilience, quality, and reliability of our infrastructure and software
-- development efficiency and productivity
 - testing value (test the right things the right way)
 - testing speed (faster feedback loops)
 - troubleshooting speed